-Okay, I’ve found a company without a recall for a long time, they’ve also been around for a long time.
+Okay, I’ve found a company without a recall; they’ve also been around for a long time.
 What’s next?
 Well, find a food that works well for your pet.
 Some dog’s GI tracts seem better able to accommodate certain proteins and diets, so trial and error can help you find a food that works well for the individual needs of your dog.

 A Word About Food Allergies

 A Word about Cats

-Cats are what veterinarians call, obligate carnivores, in other words, cats need meat to survive.
+Cats are what veterinarians call obligate carnivores; in other words, cats need meat to survive.
 Cats do not make an important amino acid called Taurine on their owner without getting it from their diet, and it’s present in meat.
-Over time, without Taurine a cat’s heart will enlarge and fail, making a vegetarian diet very dangerous for a cat.
+Over time, without Taurine, a cat’s heart will enlarge and fail, making a vegetarian diet hazardous for a cat.

 How to Choose the Right Pet Diet

 If you would like to learn more about nutritional needs in dogs or cats, we recommend making an appointment with a member of our Veterinary Hospital to discuss the specific needs for your pet based on breed, age, and lifestyle.

 Jeffrey Stupine, V.M.D.